Cat S and Cat N Cars Explained: Should You Buy One?

 Cat N cars do not need to be re-registered with the DVLA before returning to the road.
 They were previously known as Category D write-offs.

-A lot of Cat N cars were written off because the economics didn't stack up for the insurer, not because the damage was serious.
-A cheap car with a smashed taillight, dented boot lid and scratched bumper might cost more to fix through an insurance-approved body shop than the car is worth.
-The same repair done privately might cost a fraction of that.
+A great many Cat N cars were written off because the economics did not stack up for the insurer, not because the damage was serious.
+A cheap car with a smashed taillight, a dented boot lid and a scratched bumper can easily cost more to repair through an insurance-approved body shop than the car is worth.
+The same job done privately might cost a fraction of that.

 What about Cat A and Cat B?